Evading Toxicity Detection with ASCII-art: A Benchmark of Spatial Attacks on Moderation Systems

-We conducted all experiments using an Nvidia H100 GPU, totaling 455 GPU hours.
-For inference and training, we utilized the August 2024 release of the Unsloth library \citep{unslothai2024}.
-Metrics were obtained using scikit-learn version 1.5.1 \citep{scikit-learn}.
-All metrics are obtained as the average of 4 runs.
-For more details on the models' parameters, refer to Appendix~\ref{sec:appendix_C}.
+All experiments were conducted using an Nvidia H100 GPU, totalling 362 GPU hours.
+Inference and tokenisation were performed using the February 2025 release of the Unsloth library \citep{unslothai2024}.
+Evaluation metrics were computed with \texttt{scikit-learn} version 1.5.1 \citep{scikit-learn}, averaged across 10 runs to account for variance in model behaviour.

-\subsubsection{Results}

-We tested various large language models and toxicity detection models using our ToxASCII benchmark and compared results with reproduced homoglyphs attack.
-Across all settings, we achieved a perfect Attack Success Rate of 1.0 (Table~\ref{tab:attack_success_rate}).

-All tested models frequently guessed that the content represented benign phrases like "hello" or "hello world", suggesting their exposure to ASCII art font during training.
-They were able to to recognize the form of the ASCII art text, but were unable to decode it properly.

-We also evaluated the performance of specialized toxicity detection models.
-OpenAI's Moderation API \citeyearpar{OpenAIModerationAPI}, Detoxify \citeyearpar{Detoxify}, and the Google Perspective API \citeyearpar{GooglePerspectiveAPI} all failed to detect any toxic content in the ASCII representations.
+\section{Results}